Homemade Cleaners: Multipurpose, Walls, Herbal & More

 Directions:

-- Make sure to keep skin covered when using this (rubber gloves for sure).
-If you’re reaching up to clean, wear goggles.
+- Keep skin covered when using this (rubber gloves for sure).
+If you’re reaching up to wipe, wear goggles.
 Also keep nose and mouth covered with a mask, this is strong stuff.

 - Scrub problem area with a bristle brush.
 May have to let solution soak on problem area for a minute or two.

-- Once the cleaning job is done, make sure to rinse area very well with water.
+- Once the washing up is done, rinse area very well with water.

-Can be used to scrub exterior siding (test first), but careful of shrubbery.
+Can be used to scrub exterior siding (test first), but be careful of shrubbery.

 You can also apply this with a hose sprayer attachment.